JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 ## Networking concepts Interview Question
-___
 ## [Protocols]
-* **IP**: Internet Protocol.
-IP is designed explicitly as addressing protocol.
+* **IP**(Internet Protocol): IP is designed explicitly as addressing protocol.
 It is mostly used with TCP.
 The IP addresses in packets help in routing them through different nodes in a network until it reaches the destination system.
 TCP/IP is the most popular protocol connecting the networks.
 * **TCP**: Transmission Control Protocol.
 TCP is a popular communication protocol which is used for communicating over a network.
 It divides any message into series of packets that are sent from source to destination and there it gets reassembled at the destination.
 * **UDP**: User Datagram Protocol.
 UDP is a substitute communication protocol to Transmission Control Protocol implemented primarily for creating loss-tolerating and low-latency linking between different applications.
 * **FTP**: File Transfer Protocol.
 FTP allows users to transfer files from one machine to another.
 Types of files may include program files, multimedia files, text files, and documents, etc.